josh-works/josh-works.github.io/_posts/2024-05-03-continuous-blood-glucose-monitor.md

 Effortless ease and excellence is all I want.
 I encourage you to read the books I mentioned above.

-## If you're curious to nudge
+## How I nudge myself into full-on 'zero carbs' when I want

 It looks pretty bonkers, the way I eat, when I'm doing something strange, if you were to be there looking over my shoulder the whole time.

 But, I've nudged my eating profile in this direction for a long time, and I love it.
-If you were curious for easy places to start experimenting with the best of this way of being:
+If you were curious for easy places to start experimenting with the best of this way of being.
+This is how I sorta nudged myself in this direction, and how I outline this to others:

 1. Start maxing out olive oil and coconut oil consumption.
 It's possible that coconut oil, swished around your mouth for a few minutes, is good for reducing the nutrients available to the bacteria that contribute to bad breath and caveties.
 So, once or twice a day, spoon a few grams of coconut oil straight into your mouth, swish it around for a bit, then eat it.
 Two nice things for the price of 1.
 Use regular olive oil for cooking, and atop every meal you eat, pour as much olive oil as you can until the amount gets 'excessive'.
 Free, delicious, satiating fats.
+A few heavy drizzles is like 25 g of the good stuff.
-2. Add almonds, olives, and hard cheeses to your kitchen, and start transitioning snacking to those items.
+2. Add almonds, olives, and hard cheeses to your kitchen, and start _starting_ snacking with those items.
 All are very portable, perfectly delicious, satiating. filling.
+Don't even stop snacking on other stuff, just when you go for a snack, have at least some of the above.
+Maybe stop other kinds of snacks eventually.
 3. Add and practice and refine a meal of sauteed mushrooms, broccoli, 3 eggs, LOTS of extra virgin olive oil, and almonds.
 Get canned sardines and sometimes add them to that meal.
 Feed a friend or two with the meal, store some in a tupperware for later.
 This meal will do a lot of heavy lifting for you.
 Rotate in zuccini, cucumber, riced cauliflour, artichoke hearts.
 Anything cruciferous, go all in on.
 And olive oil.
 3. Don't try to eliminate any food stuffs from your routine!
 Don't think about stopping eating anything that you're regularly eating.
-At best perhaps be less quick to replenish finished supplies.
+At best perhaps be less quick to replenish finished supplies of things like ice cream, crackers, frozen meals, processed stuff.
 If you're drinking sugar, though, I think it's worth cutting that immediately.
 4. See what it's like to stop eating at 8p, rather than eating late into the night.
-5. Try a single 'don't eat anything besides coffee or coconut oil until noon' day.
+5. Try a single 'don't eat anything besides coffee/tea or coconut oil until noon' day.
 6. Combine the last 2 points.
 Stop eating at 8, don't start until the next day at noon, x1.
 Evaluate.
 If you managed OK, do it for 2 days.
 7. at this point, you are good at that vegetarian-ish keto meal, and you're intermittent fasting.
-If you slip that meal in as the first meal of the day, even if you don't change anything else about your eating, you'll now be managing to spend most of your life with very low blood glucose, and will experience small 'fasting' moments often-enough.
+If you slip that meal in as the first meal of the day, even if you don't change anything else about your eating, you'll now be managing to spend most of your life with very low blood glucose, and will experience small 'fasting' moments often-enough. huzzah.

 If you wanna do the full keto thing, here's how I do it, cobbled together from all the various internet sources, reddit, my own experience, proclivities, idiosyncracies.

 1. vegetarian boullioun cubes (have a cup of broth once or twice a day, or more.
 As much as you want, have the broth, it's extremely nice.)
 2. Mortons lite salt (supposedly electrolyte demands go up when not eating any carbs), add some to water with a Mio b-vitimine electrolyte supplement, mix this with your water
-3. almonds and olives and olive oil and coconut oil will be a perceivable fraction of your nutrition
+3. almonds and olives and olive oil and coconut oil will be a perceivable fraction of your nutrition.
+I have like 100g, combined, of the above w/most meals
 4. Push your lunch meal to a bit later like 1 or 2p, sometimes.
 Or let it happen.
 Since I'm very pro-fasting, and low-hunger-queue, often enough I'll find myself not eating for the day until _quite_ late in the afternoon.
 I always feel an odd sense of accomplishment when this happens.
 Sorta patting my nutritianal and digestive and metabolic systems on the head. *pat pat* nice work there, I see what you did. *pat pat*

 I don't have tips or strategies for eating meals out with others and not completely violating the above norms.
 So, usually I just eat whatever looks good to me, don't sweat what happens temporarily to my blood glucose, and then resume my normal nutritional pattern at the next regularly occuring meal.
 If I eat out for lunch, I eat my big veggie omelette for dinner.